 A Lean Canvas usually speaks the same language, thus is easy to comprehend for everyone involved: developers, co-founders, managers and stakeholders.

-How to Structure Your Lean Canvas?
+How to Build Your Lean Canvas?

 Here’s where you define the target group of consumers you’re serving, and they’re paying in return.